 If you were injured on the job in Pennsylvania, you are eligible to receive workers’ compensation benefits.
-If you are only partially disabled, you will receive the benefits for up to 500 weeks — until you are healed and can return to your job or your employer finds a new position for you that takes into account your injury.
+If you are only partially disabled, you will receive the benefits for up to 500 weeks — until you are healed and can return to your job or your employer finds a new position for you that considers your injury.

-Your employer and their insurance company, however, hate paying workers’ compensation benefits and are constantly looking for ways to game the system to stop those benefits even if you are still recovering.
+Your employer and their insurance company are constantly looking for ways to game the system to stop paying benefits even if you are still recovering.
 Being aware of the methods your employer or their insurance company can use, as well as the legitimate reasons why you can leave your benefits, is very important.

 Table of Contents

 In Pennsylvania, the following reasons can result in the termination of workers’ compensation benefits:

 1. You fail to comply with medical treatment ordered by a doctor.